hackerb9/ugrep/README.md

 		$ ugrep 0..10FFFF | less
 	    ⋮	[ ... over a million lines elided for brevity ... ]

+  ☝ This is currently very slow due to a bug in how `ugrep` is implemented.

 ### Fun things to try: